Ishraq21/RAGnetic/README.md

 ### 5. Evaluate: The Agent’s Feedback Loop
 - **Automated Benchmarking**: Generate test sets and run benchmarks to measure accuracy, faithfulness, and relevance.
-- **Detailed Analytics**: Track LLM usage, costs, and step-by-step metrics across agent and workflow runs.
+- **Detailed Analytics**: Track LLM usage, costs, and step-by-step metrics across agent runs and conversations.

-## Multi-Agent Workflows & Orchestration
+## Multi-Agent Systems

-RAGnetic’s core power lies in its ability to orchestrate complex tasks that go beyond a single chat prompt.
-The platform’s multi-agent workflow engine allows you to chain together multiple steps, where each step can be a call to a specialized tool or a call to another agent.
+RAGnetic's core power lies in its ability to create sophisticated multi-agent systems that can handle complex tasks requiring diverse expertise.
+The platform enables agents to collaborate seamlessly, with each agent specialized for specific domains or capabilities.

-- **Define Complex Logic**: Use declarative YAML files to define workflows with conditional logic, loops, and even human-in-the-loop steps.
+- **Agent Specialization**: Create agents with specific expertise - research, analysis, code generation, data processing, or domain knowledge.

-- **Orchestrate Multiple Agents**: Define an orchestrator agent that calls on a roster of specialized sub-agents to complete different parts of a complex task.
+- **Intelligent Collaboration**: Primary agents can delegate tasks to specialized sub-agents, combining their outputs for comprehensive solutions.

-- **How to Use It**: Use the command <code>ragnetic deploy-orchestrator</code> to deploy a primary orchestrator and all its constituent sub-agents, creating a complete, interconnected system.
+- **How to Use It**: Use the command <code>ragnetic deploy</code> to deploy agents with defined collaboration patterns, creating intelligent systems that can handle complex multi-step reasoning.

 ## Custom Model Fine-Tuning